IBM-Bluemix-Docs/compare-comply/information-security.md

 Learn more about IBM's own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey [here](../../icons/launch-glyph.svg "External link icon")](http://www.ibm.com/gdpr){: external}.

-## Labeling and deleting data in the Compare and Comply service
+## Labeling and deleting data in the {{site.data.keyword.cncshort}} service
 {: #delete-data}

-The Compare and Comply service enables you to delete all data that is associated with feedback and batch-processing requests.
+The {{site.data.keyword.cncshort}} service enables you to delete all data that is associated with feedback and batch-processing requests.
 To delete data, you must do the following:

 1. Use the `X-Watson-Metadata` header to associate a customer ID with data that is passed by a request to the service; see [Specifying a customer ID](#specify-customer-id).
 1. Use the `DELETE /v1/user_data` method to delete all data that is associated with a specified customer ID; see [Deleting data](#delete-cnc).